Do Go On - 125 - The Legend of Bigfoot

 Yeah, or just go to the casino.

-And that will keep royalties in my family for the next 50 years.
+and that will keep royalties in my family for the next 50 years.

 It's a real role of the does.

-It's a real role.
+That's a real role.

-That's a casino of one.
+That's a casino of life.

 And hire an expensive camera.

-He got a company to pay for all those things.
+Which I think, yeah, I think a company, he got a company to pay for all those things.

-good talkers, the kind of a swindler guy,
+but kind of a swindler guy.

 Really?

-there's so many different paths I could have gone down.
+So that's, I mean, honestly, there's so many different paths I could have gone down.

-it's so much that has been untouched there.
+And even just in that story alone, it's so much that has been untouched there.

-I've sort of thought I'd finish with a few little fun facts.
+But I've sort of thought I'd finish with a few little fun facts.

 There's quite a few here, though.